-Archival records are backed following the following procedures:
+Archival records are backed up on backup tapes on a monthly basis following the following procedures:

 - Paper-based event records are converted into electronic format before being stored and backed up. - The CA backups event records specified in Section 5.5.1 on the backup media.